US downs Chinese balloon, a flashpoint in US-China tensions

-WASHINGTON (AP) — The United States on Saturday downed a suspected Chinese spy balloon off the Carolina coast on orders from President Joe Biden after it traversed sensitive military sites across North America, becoming the latest flashpoint in tensions between Washington and Beijing.
+WASHINGTON (AP) — The U.S. military on Saturday shot down a suspected Chinese spy balloon off the Carolina coast on orders from President Joe Biden, after it traversed sensitive military sites across North America, becoming the latest flashpoint in tensions between Washington and Beijing.

-Officials said the debris landed in 47 feet of water, shallowed than they had expected.
-It was not immediately clear how long the recovery would take.
+The debris landed in 47 feet of water, shallower than they had expected.
+Still, it was not immediately clear how long the recovery would take.
 The Navy is taking the lead, supported by the Coast Guard.

 “They successfully took it down and I want to compliment our aviators who did it," Biden said after getting off Air Force One en route to Camp David.

-Television footage showed a small explosion, followed by the giant deflated balloon descending like a ribbon toward the water.
-U.S. military jets were seen flying in the vicinity and ships were deployed in the water to mount the recovery operation.
+The balloon was spotted Thursday over Montana, which is home to one of America's three nuclear missile silo fields at Malmstrom Air Force Base.

-The Coast Guard advised mariners to immediately leave the area because of U.S. military operations “that present a significant hazard.”
+The Americans were able to collect intelligence on the balloon as it flew over the U.S., giving them a number of days to analyze it and learn how it moved and what it was capable of surveilling, a senior defense official said.
+The official was not authorized to discuss the ongoing operation and spoke to The Associated Press on condition of anonymity.

-The public disclosure of the balloon this week prompted the cancellation of a visit by U.S. Secretary of State Antony Blinken to Beijing scheduled for Sunday for talks aimed at reducing U.S.-China tensions.
+The public disclosure of the balloon on Thursday prompted the cancellation of a visit by U.S. Secretary of State Antony Blinken to Beijing for talks aimed at reducing U.S.-China tensions.
 The Chinese government on Saturday sought to play down the cancellation.

 “In actuality, the U.S. and China have never announced any visit, the U.S. making any such announcement is their own business, and we respect that,” China’s Ministry of Foreign Affairs said in a statement Saturday morning.